ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 The internet and smartphone cameras means we are generating more data than ever.
 This volume of data is fundamental to driving modern machine learning.

 Training neural networks requires lots of examples.
-If you are trying to classify images, a convolutional neural network requires a large number of example images in order to understand what different classes look like.
+If you are trying to classify images, a convolutional neural network requires a large number of example images to understand what different classes look like.

 Data is most useful if it is labelled.
 For example, an image of a dog outside a house that is labelled with `dog` and `house` is more valuable than the same photo with no label.
 This is because the labels allow us to penalize the algorithm for labelling it with `cat`.
-This kind of training is known as *supervised learning*.
+This is *supervised learning*.

 For many large technology companies such as Alphabet or Facebook their labelled data has become a major source of the value of their businesses.
 A lot of this value comes from the insights that machines can learn (or will learn in the future) from such large data sets.

 Sitting alongside supervised learning are *unsupervised learning* and *reinforcement learning*.
-These three areas of machine learning differ in the kind of feedback that is available to the learner
+These three areas of machine learning differ in the feedback that is available to the learner
 - supervised learning = learns from a label for every sample of data
 - unsupervised learning = learns from 'hidden' patterns in the data
 - reinforcement learning = learns to maximize a scalar reward signal